Health & Wellness Center

 The Health & Wellness Center at Springfield Technical Community College provides health and support services to members of the college community and is also responsible for making sure students observe all state and college-mandated health requirements.

 For more details please see the content of this page and our list of Frequently Asked Questions (FAQs).
 For information about COVID-19 including testing, vaccination requirements, and safety protocols, please see our COVID-19 page.

 Every student may seek the professional advice of Jonathan Miller, MS PA-C, Director of the Health and Wellness Center and a certified physician assistant.
 The Health and Wellness Center office is open for patient evaluations year-round.
-Services are available by appointment only.
+Appointments are encouraged, but some walk-in services are available.
 The Health and Wellness Center does not currently accept insurance.
-If you are in need of off-campus health care please review this listing of List of Local Clinics (PDF).
+If you are in need of off-campus health care please review this listing of medical clinics in the Springfield area.